 How Do You Apply to Be an HVAC Helper?

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
 It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

 What Is an HVAC Helper's Salary?

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and additional training, HVAC helpers may be able to advance to become truly professional HVAC technicians, increasing their annual salaries.
+Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and more training programs, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.